spring-gradle-plugins/compatibility-test-plugin/README.md

 ## Applying the Plugin

-The plugin is published to https://repo.spring.io.
+The plugin is published to Maven Central.
-Depending on the version you wish to use, it will be availble from the `plugins-snapshot-local` or `plugins-release` repository.
+Additionally, snapshots are published to https://repo.spring.io/plugins-snapshot-local.

 The first step in using the plugin is to make the necessary repository available for plugin resolution.
 This is done by configuring a plugin management repository in `settings.gradle`, as shown in the following example: